For everything you want to know about co-ops — including the one-member, one-vote rule — take our free Introduction to Co-ops course.

 Why is this so important to the co-op structure?
 Because providing members with a good or service is generally the reason co-operatives exist.
-The one member, one vote system helps ensure a co-op acts in its members’ best interests.
+The one-member, one-vote system helps ensure a co-op acts in its members’ best interests.

 A Shared Purpose

 The starting point for any co-op is a group of people working together in a way that benefits each person.
-Self interest drives the effort, but there is a common goal.
+Self-interest drives the effort, but there is a common goal.
 This goal might be getting cheaper inputs for farmers, building a place to live, or creating a place to work.
-Co-ops are about people having a shared sense of purpose and aligned self interests.
+Co-ops are about people having a shared sense of purpose and aligned self-interests.

-One member, one vote works great in this context because it distributes decision-making and is designed to reflect the interests of a majority of owners.
+One-member, one-vote works great in this context because it distributes decision-making and is designed to reflect the interests of a majority of owners.

 For example, suppose a co-op proposes to purchase one of its competitors and expand the business.
 To complete the deal, it would have to take on an $850,000 loan.
-If enough members believe the deal would benefit them and agree that it is the best way forward, their votes in favor make that decision.
-However, if the members think the move is too big a risk, more members may vote No. Regardless of the individual members’ interests, the co-op’s direction will be based on what the majority believes is the best way forward.
+If enough members believe the deal would benefit them and agree that it is the best way forward, their votes in favour make that decision.
+However, if the members think the move is too big a risk, more members may vote ‘no’.
+Regardless of the individual members’ interests, the co-op’s direction will be based on what the majority believes is the best way forward.

 If the goals of the majority no longer benefit an individual member, that person or entity might choose to leave.
 That’s the nature of a co-op and the benefit of being an opt-in organization.